IamHelenJay/LITA_Class_Documentation/README.md

 ''' SQL

+1. Retrieve all data:

-    SELECT * FROM TABLE1
+SELECT * FROM pioneer_staff;

-    WHERE CONDITION = TABLE
+2. Retrieve staff with salary > 3,426,608

+SELECT *
+FROM pioneer_staff
+WHERE salary > 3,426,608;

   ### Data Visualization
   ---